ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 log_search_terms
 ----------------

-Deprecated and unused in first party files, this configuration item exists to allow backwards compatibility for any third party add-ons using it.
+Unused in first party files, this configuration item exists to allow backwards compatibility for any third party add-ons using it.

 log_threshold